atrocore/atrocore/README.md

 We are now able to confidently assure our customers that their requirements, extending well beyond just PIM, can be fully addressed without compromise.
 Our software offers a robust, comprehensive, and highly flexible toolbox designed to meet a wide range of business needs.

-## Usable for:
+## Use Cases:

 - Master Data Management
 - Product Information Management
-- Application Development Platform
 - System Integration Platform
 - Business Process Management
 - Data Warehouse Software
-- Enterprise Content Management (ECM)
 - Digital Asset Management
 - Reference Data Management

-### Enterprise Edition?
+- Low-code Platform for Custom Business Apps

+### Free vs Paid

-From small businesses to large enterprises, every user use the same core – AtroCore.
+Every user, from small businesses to large enterprises, uses the same free core: AtroCore.
 This core can be extended with additional free and premium modules as needed.
 We also offer SaaS Editions, hosted in the cloud, which include some or all premium modules depending on the edition.

-### Free vs Paid

 - The core modules, including AtroCore, AtroPIM, Import, Export, and several others, are open-source and freely available.
-- These free modules are sufficient to meet the needs of the vast majority of users.
+These free modules are more than enough for the needs of most users.
-- Only selected enterprise-level features, such as AI integration, advanced reporting, and automated data quality management, are offered through Premium Modules.
+- Selected enterprise-level features, such as AI integration, advanced reporting, and automated data quality management, are offered through Premium Modules.

 ## Feature Overview